ntbloom/drinkbase/API/DrinkBase_methods.md

     def calcVolume(self, drink):
       '''returns total volume of drink as a float''' --
-    def convertUnits(self, drink, ingredient):
-        '''returns quantity of 'ingredient' in ounces as a float''' --
     def drinkData(self, drink, SQLcolumn):
         '''returns prep data for 'drink' as a dictionary''' --